 What did you think?

-I mean, I don't really have the reserved vote in my body, but we like to think of our royals as private or shy or retiring or at least somehow remote and detached from all of us.
+I mean, I don't really have the reserved bone in my body, but we like to think of our royals as private or shy or retiring or at least somehow remote and detached from all of us.

-So I find it quite hard when they over emote on TV.
+So I find it quite hard when they over-emote on TV.

-Well, I didn't even find it over emoting.
+Well, I didn't even find it over-emoting.

-I mean, their mother was well liked and loved, and I think they all feel that the father kind of screwed her over a little bit, which I think he did, and they obviously it was a tragedy what happened to her, and in light I didn't remember how big the wedding was, but the wedding was massive and the funeral was massive.
+I mean, their mother was well-liked and loved, and I think they all feel that the father kind of screwed her over a little bit, which I think he did.

-And then here are these two young men that just talk very, very openly and honestly about their their mum as you why do you call them mums?
+And then here are these two young men that just talk very, very openly and honestly about their mom.

-What like a mummy?
+Well, like a mummy?

 What is a mum?

-Well what would you call her?
+Well, what would you call her?

 Mom.